rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 programs are safe.

 For more information
-on details that were not covered here, such as binding via `ident @ pattern`, or the potentially subtle difference between `{ let id = expr; ... }` versus `match expr { id => { ... } }`, consult the Rust [documentation][rust_docs], or quiz our awesome community (in `#rust` on IRC, or in the [user group]).
+on details that were not covered here, such as defining new named constants, binding via `ident @ pattern`, or the potentially subtle difference between `{ let id = expr; ... }` versus `match expr { id => { ... } }`, consult the Rust [documentation][rust_docs], or quiz our awesome community (in `#rust` on IRC, or in the [user group]).